 Closed, the book is H 8.75″ x W 13″ x D 4⅛ ″.
 Opened it is H 9″ x W 26⅛″ x 10″.

 It is housed in a beautiful clamshell box

 H 9″ x W 14¾ ″ x D 5″ that includes a small drawer for spare batteries in the foredge of the top tray.
 Mostly hidden magnets are used for closures throughout the book.
 The text and titles were printed on a Vandercook press on Rives BFK paper.
 The titles and poem were later embellished with watercolor painted on by hand.
 Along with green and brown Italian book cloth and oriental papers the book is covered with assorted cloth that I made into book cloth.
 This is book # 4 of an edition of 6.

-Here is a 34 second video showing how it looks when it is set up.
+Here is a 1 min & 17 second video showing how it opens.

 And here is a 40 second closer version with it all set up.